Ralls County Historical Society

 June 22, 2025: ILASCO Ice Cream Social, Noon to 4:00 p.m.

 June 28, 2025: Oak Hill School Gathering, 6:30 p.m.
-A meal is served for a free-will donation, and there is music.
+A meal is served on a free-will donation basis, accompanied by music.
 The public is welcome to attend.

 July 4, 2025: Perry Fourth of July